📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 💰 Budget Planning About Us Americas Hub

-📚 Travel Guides 💰 Budget & Planning · Published 10 April 2026 · Updated 15 April 2026
+📚 Travel Guides 💰 Budget & Planning · Published 10 April 2026 · Updated 8 June 2026

 Americas Budget Guide — What a Trip Really Costs in AUD for 2026

 Planning an Americas trip from Australia and wondering how much to put aside?
 The costs vary wildly — a 2-week Peru trip for a couple can be done for AUD $7,500, while the same two weeks in the USA easily hits AUD $18,000.
-Here's the country-by-country breakdown, sample itinerary totals, and the Aussie-specific numbers you need to set a realistic budget for 2026.
+Here's the country-by-country breakdown, sample itinerary totals, big-ticket experience prices and the Aussie-specific numbers you need to set a realistic budget for 2026.

 AUDAll prices in Australian dollars